naterush/naterush.io/public/_posts/2024-10-10-on-task-based-scaling-laws.markdown

   - ai-safety
 ---

-## Building a scaling law
+## What you need for a scaling law

-One thing you may want to do is be able to predict your agent's performance (y axis) based on some amount of input (x axis).
-For example, [this scaling law paper](https://arxiv.org/abs/2001.08361) measures how cross-entropy loss (y axis) changes as a function of compute or dataset size or parameters (x axis).
+One useful thing to do is to predict your LLM's performance based on how much of a certain resource you give it.
+For example, [this scaling law paper](https://arxiv.org/abs/2001.08361) measures how an LLM's cross-entropy loss changes as a function of compute or dataset size or parameters.

-Scaling laws are useful if they have predictive power.
-Thus, to create a useful scaling law, the measured performance variable needs a _consistent_ relationship with inputs being varied.
+For scaling laws to be predictive, the measured performance variable must have a _consistent_ relationship with the inputs being varied.

+As an example of a scaling law that would not work, imagine if we attempted to predict how an LLM's cross-entropy loss changes as a function of the number of GPUs we split training across.
+Of course, this doesn't really matter (for a fixed amount of compute), and so our scaling law would be bunk.

-This does not imply the relationship must be linear.
-The above linked paper observes a 10x increase in compute results in a -1 decrease in cross-entropy loss.
+Note that a consistent relationship need not be a linear relationship.
+The linked paper above observes a 10x increase in compute results in a -1 decrease in cross-entropy loss.

 ## Scaling laws for real-world tasks

 So, let's imagine we want to create a scaling law where the performance variable we're looking to predict is "how well the model can do on a family of tasks?"

 Sounds good and practical!
 Let's now ask: what is in this family of tasks?
-How does this effect our ability to form a scaling law.

 ### The sha256^n family of tasks

-Let's create a pathological family of tasks called sha256^n.
-This is 100 tasks, where task i is defined as "Return the {i}th sha256 hash of the input string 'abc'".
+Let's create a pathological family of tasks called `sha256^n`.
+This is 100 tasks, where `task i` is defined as "Return the {i}th sha256 hash of the input string 'abc'".

-First, let's observe that if we benchmarked average human performance on this set of tasks (in terms of % of tasks completed), then the longer time we gave the humans, the higher there score would be.
+First, let's observe that if we benchmarked average human performance on this set of tasks (by % of tasks completed), then the more time we gave humans, the higher their score would be.

-Now, let's imagine trying to form a basic scaling law for these tasks - where we increase the number of LLM model parameters, ask it to generate/execute Python, and see how % of tasks completed correctly scales.
-What would likely happen?
+Now, let's imagine trying to form a basic scaling law for these tasks - where we increase the number of LLM model parameters, ask it to generate/execute Python, and see how % of tasks completed scales.

-In practice, we'd likely see the following:
+In practice, we'd likely see the following from this experiment:
-1. Small models would not be able to write the necessary Python code, and so would get a zero.
+1. Small models would not be able to write the necessary Python code, and so would complete 0% of the tasks.
-2. Above a certain size, the model would be able to write the Python code.
-If they could write code for one task, they could write it for all - and thus would get a perfect score (assuming that the timeouts on the code execution were long enough).
+2. Above a certain size, the model would be able to write correct Python code.
+If a model can write code for one `sha256^n` task, it can likely write it for all.
+Thus, a model of a sufficient size would likely get a 100%.

 This is notable.
-Despite human performance scaling almost perfectly linearly as a function of time, the structure of the tasks mean that this family of tasks will _not_ form a scaling law with the size of the model.
+Despite human performance scaling almost perfectly linearly as a function of time-given, the structure of the task family mean that we cannot form a useful scaling law with the size/capabilities of the model.

-In other words, you actually need to reason about the structure of the tasks in your task family, if you want this family of tasks to create a preditive scaling law!
+In other words, you actually need to reason about the structure of the tasks in your task family, if you want this family of tasks to create a predictive scaling law!

 ### What about less pathologically constructed tasks?